55 minutes

 One Pot Jambalaya is a Cajun rice dish that’s packed with flavorful herbs and spices and loaded with tender chicken, shrimp, and sausage!
 Serve this dish up for dinner in under an hour!

-If your mouth is watering for more Cajun seasoning flavor you’ll also want to try my Cajun Chicken Pasta or Baked Cajun Chicken Skewers!
-Both recipes whip up tender chunks of chicken that have that same great creole taste!
+If your mouth is watering for more Cajun seasoning flavor, you’ll also want to try my Cajun Chicken Pasta or Baked Cajun Chicken Skewers!
+Both recipes whip up tender chunks of chicken with the same great Creole flavor!

 Close up photo of a pan with jambalaya in a pan with ingredients around it.